-A fine quality, mid 19th century, Chinese Cantonese export, Famille Rose, Rouleau shaped lamp, the term Rouleau was given by the French in the 18th century, the Chinese name for this shape is bang chui ping.
+A fine quality, mid 19th century, Chinese Cantonese export, Famille Rose, Rouleau shaped antique table lamp, the term Rouleau was given by the French in the 18th century, the Chinese name for this shape is bang chui ping.
 The porcelain produced at Jingdezhen and sent to Canton for decoration and subsequently exported to the West.
 The gilded ground enamelled with green tendril panels separating the four main decorative reserves.

 The lamp decorated with two bright polychrome genre subjects of Chinese figures in a garden pavilion, separated by two vase shaped reserves of singing birds, peony flowers and butterflies.
 A beautiful example of mid 19th century Canton export porcelain.
 The lamp seated on a low, square shaped Chinese table stand, lacquered in a Chinese sealing wax red.
 The lamp shown with a pleated silk shade suggestion.

 Canton or Cantonese porcelain is the characteristic style of ceramic ware decorated in Guangzhou, the capital of Guangdong and prior to 1842, the sole legal port for export of Chinese goods to Europe.